3777479801/detective-conan/README.md

 ## 🇬🇧 English Introduction

 The **SPAI Conan Line Art Generator** is a specialized AI tool that transforms characters or personal photos into the iconic art style of *Detective Conan*.
-Perfect for fan art, tracing practice, or creating custom manga-style profile pictures.
+Perfect for fan art, tracing practice, or creating custom manga-style profile pictures

 ### Key Features
 *   **✨ Iconic Style Transfer:** Accurately replicates the line weights and character proportions of the *Detective Conan* universe.